 Across Mexico to the US border

-While writing this, I looked on the internet to see how long the drive took from Guatemala to the US border and it said 24+ hours.
-All I knew back then was I lost track of time.
+While writing this, I looked on the internet to see how long the drive took from Guatemala to the US border, and it said 24+ hours.
+All I knew back then was I had lost track of time.
 It seemed to take forever.
 We drove, and slept, and drove, and slept until we got to the US border, never leaving the van.
 We didn’t have enough money to splurge on a hotel.
-Ron relinquished the bed to Donna and me and slept in the captain seat which reclined enough that it was possible to get some rest between moving.
+Ron relinquished the bed to Donna and me and slept in the captain seat, which reclined enough that it was possible to get some rest between moving.

 Parking Lot Boys

 The back doors were quietly being opened by two other boys who were slowly pulling out some of our product!
 Ron grabbed one of the boys and lay down on him with his “monster growl” while the other boy ran away.
-I was wildly waving the first two boys away as Donna and I gathered up the tarps full of products and threw them in the van!
+I was wildly waving the first two boys away as Donna, and I gathered up the tarps full of products and threw them in the van!
 Ron said one of them might have gotten away with something.
 We all jumped into the van.

 Sticky Stickers & Motel California

 A policeman or security guard had shown up asking what had happened.
 We quickly explained, and he suggested we chase them down.
 He stepped onto the driver’s side sideboard holding on to the door, and motioned us forward.
 Driving in that direction, the boys ran, but of course, we never caught them.
 We decided we needed a cheap hotel to hold up where we could safely apply the tiny stickers on all the goods.
 Finding a room was difficult, but we finally made a deal for a full night at a motel that rents rooms by the hour.
 As unbelievable as it sounds, its name was ‘Motel California.’